 What a fascinating year 2020 was.
 The year of perfect vision demanded that we look deeper and make the unconscious conscious.
 The quarantines, racial tensions, political tensions & discussions about the colonizer mentality have triggered many of us into a reactionary state where fight or flight impedes our logical thinking.
 Regardless of demographic or political affiliation, most Americans are still on edge from the 2020 shit show of clashing ideas and cultures.

 Because we have compartmentalized our population into functions such as farmer, doctor, biologist, etc. we are more dependent on one another now than ever before in recorded history.
-To complicate the situation further, due to our massive city structures and crumbing community mentality we are dependent on what have become "faceless others".
+Due to our massive city structures and crumbing community mentality we are dependent on what have become "faceless others".
 Countless people you will never know determine whether or not your life continues to "work".
-You have to trust them unless you decide to take your health, food supply, electricity and transportation needs into your own hands.
+You have to trust them, unless you decide to take your health, food supply, electricity, communication and transportation needs into your own hands.

 The Coherence theory of truth defines truth as the facts from all angles combined into a unified perspective.
 Each individual perspective must fit perfectly into a larger system to be considered true.
-This breaks down when you acknowledge the existence of paradoxes, or the effectiveness and inconsistency of Newtonian & Quantum physics.
+This breaks down when we acknowledge the existence of paradoxes, or the effectiveness and inconsistency of Newtonian & Quantum physics.
 It's likely that paradox/contradictions are only symptoms of limited 3-D perspective, but we still can't prove it.
 It can't be proven as "truth".

 We as a species are curious, creative and destructive.
 We want to understand and change our world just as we want to understand and change ourselves, and sadly each other.
 So invigorated by ideas, the homo-sapiens excitement over knowledge may be more zealous than we realize.
 It is homo sapiens holy grail.
 We are overly confident in our ability to recognize truth and like dedicated little martyrs we attempt to bring this "truth" and "progress" to our fellow humans.
 We see this behavior in the religious communities, intellectual communities, new age communities, etc. It's human.

-The good news is that this desire to change the opinions and behaviors of our fellow humans is not inherently evil, despite that it so often leads to what most consider evil actions.
-Hidden beneath all of these domination ploys and superiority complexes is the knowledge that, despite our differences, we need each other.
+THE GOOD NEWS The good news is that this desire to change the opinions and behaviors of our fellow humans is not inherently "evil", despite that it often leads to "evil" actions.
+Hidden beneath all of these domination ploys and superiority complexes is the knowledge that despite our differences, we need each other.
 We have our own ideas about what kind of world we want to live in and most of us take action to help create that world.
-Why would I bother trying to change you if I didn't know how essential you are to making my world view a reality?
+Why would I bother trying to change you if you are not needed to make my world view a reality?

 The Colonizer mentality is the arrogance that assumes a superior position and forces its perspective.
 It knows it can't accomplish its goals without your support (or compliance) so it works to gather that support.
 On a fundamental level, it's simply the urge to gather allies because we recognize that those around us do not always share our “truth”.
-This is where the thread of dominance and superiority gets pulled tight because this mentality often produces statements like, "People like YOU are what's wrong with this world".
+This is where the thread of dominance and superiority gets pulled tight because this mentality produces thoughts such as, "People like YOU are what's wrong with this world".

-It's a rare person who is able to listen to disparate opinions without attempting to change them.
-More often than not the urge to be right supersedes the urge to understand.
+It's a rare person who is able to listen to disparate opinions without attempting to change or "enlighten" them.
+More often than not, the urge to be right supersedes the urge to understand.
 We might as well say, "You should change so that I don't have to”.

-The really important question in all of this is not what is "true", but why do we feel such a deep need of this illusive concept of truth?
+Personally, I think the really important question in all of this is not what is "true", but why do we feel such a deep need of this illusive concept of truth?
 To feel secure?
-To learn about, anticipate and change our world?
+To learn about, anticipate and change our world...to feel more secure?
 To feel justified in dominating one another in the name of truth or progress?
 Why do you seek truth?
 Probably some or all of the above.
 In extreme cases, it could even stem from our apex predator nature which constantly asks, "Who shall be greatest?”.

 Don't be the Alpha monkey.